Meggin/amphtml/builtins/amp-ad.md

 - [plista](../ads/plista.md)
 - [Smart AdServer](../ads/smartadserver.md)

-#### Styling
+### Styling

-`<amp-ad>` elements may not themselves have or be placed in containers that have CSS `position: fixed` set (with the exception of `amp-lightbox`).
-This is due to the UX implications of full page overlay ads.
-It may be considered to allow similar ad formats in the future inside of AMP controlled containers that maintain certain UX invariants.
+`<amp-ad>` elements, with the exception of `amp-lightbox`, may not have or be placed in containers that have CSS `position: fixed` set.
+This is due to the UX implications of full-page overlay ads.
+In the future it may be considered to allow similar ad formats inside of AMP-controlled containers that maintain certain UX invariants.

-#### Attributes
+### Attributes

-##### type
+#### type

 Identifier for the ad network.
 This selects the template that is used for the ad tag.

-##### src
+#### src

-Optional src value for a script tag loaded for this ad network.
-This can be used with ad networks that require exactly a single script tag to be inserted in the page.
-The src value must have a prefix that is whitelisted for this ad network.
+Optional `src` value for a script tag loaded for this ad network.
+This can be used with ad networks that require exactly a single script tag to be inserted into the page.
+The value must have a prefix that is whitelisted for this ad network.

-##### data-foo-bar
+#### data-foo-bar

 Most ad networks require further configuration.
 This can be passed to the network using HTML `data-` attributes.
-The parameter names are subject to standard data attribute dash to camel case conversion.
-E.g. "data-foo-bar" is send to the ad for configuration as "fooBar".
+The parameter names are subject to standard data attribute dash-to-camel-case conversion, e.g., "data-foo-bar" is sent to the ad for configuration as "fooBar".

-##### json
+#### json

 Optional attribute to pass configuration to the ad as an arbitrarily complex JSON object.
-The object is passed to the ad as-is with no mangling done on the names.
+The object is passed to the ad as is, with no mangling done on the names.

-##### data-consent-notification-id
+#### data-consent-notification-id

 Optional attribute.
-If provided will require confirming the [amp-user-notification](../extensions/amp-user-notification/amp-user-notification.md) with the given HTML-id until the "AMP client id" for the user (similar to a cookie) is passed to the ad.
-The means ad rendering is delayed until the user confirmed the notification.
+If provided, it requires confirming the [amp-user-notification](../extensions/amp-user-notification/amp-user-notification.md) with the given HTML-ID until the "AMP client id" for the user (similar to a cookie) is passed to the ad.
+The means ad rendering is delayed until the user confirms the notification.

-#### Placeholder
+### Placeholder

-Optionally `amp-ad` supports a child element with the `placeholder` attribute.
+Optionally, `amp-ad` supports a child element with the `placeholder` attribute.
 If supported by the ad network, this element is shown until the ad is available for viewing.

 ```html
 <amp-ad width=300 height=250
     type="foo">